bahmutov/verify-code-example/README.md

 If everything starts correctly, you should see Cypress Desktop GUI window.

 ![The app, api, and Cypress started](./images/cy.png)

+## Tests

+Find the end-to-end tests in the folder [cypress/integration](./cypress/integration).
+Read the blog posts linked above for details.

 ## Small print